Toggle menu

 Note that iCM also has a Scheduled Tasks called PurgeProcessInstances that will (by default) delete terminated process instances after a year.

-These two drop-downs let you pick custom End Points to perform the deletion.
-These may be End Points you have written yourself, or product specific End Points we have provided, for example for Deleting Case Management Records.
+These two drop-downs let you pick custom end points to perform the deletion.
+These may be end points you have written yourself, or product specific end points we have provided, for example for Deleting Case Management Records.

-The "Retention" drop-down lists End Points in goss.DataRetentionManager.dailySchedule.custom.
-The End Point you pick here will be used to delete data when the schedule runs.
+The "Retention" drop-down lists end points in goss.DataRetentionManager.dailySchedule.custom.
+The end point you pick here will be used to delete data when the schedule runs.

-The "User" drop-down lists End Points in goss.DataRetentionManager.userDelete.custom.
-The End Point you pick here will be used to delete data if a user deletes data via My Account (see above).
+The "User" drop-down lists end points in goss.DataRetentionManager.userDelete.custom.
+The end point you pick here will be used to delete data if a user deletes data via My Account (see above).

-Last modified on July 20, 2023
+Last modified on October 24, 2024

 Share this page